SensorsIot/SuperPower/sphinx/project/guidelines.rst

 Guidelines
 ======================================
+Good schematics show you the circuit.
+Bad schematics make you decipher them.
 Here you can find a bunch of guidelines we set up to get consistent schematics along the project.

 Schematics